gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 Two open questions Doug flagged:

 1. Should the typing spec gain "constrained callable" types, or should this stay an implementation detail of `ty`?
-2. If constraints get reified into types, how do you report a contradiction to a user?
+2. If you reify constraints into types, how do you report a contradiction to a user?
 Every constraint needs a back-pointer to the source span that introduced it, or the error message degenerates to "something somewhere is wrong."